Advancing the development of novel antidepressants and anxiolytics based on clinically validated mechanisms using our Glyph™ platform

 Co-founder, Senior Vice President, Platform at Seaport

-Xanomeline had generated exciting efficacy data at Eli Lilly, under the leadership of Steve Paul, but the drug was not advanced due to tolerability issues.
+Xanomeline had generated exciting efficacy data at Eli Lilly, under the leadership of Dr. Steve Paul, but the drug was not being advanced due to GI tolerability issues.

-Xanomeline had generated exciting efficacy data at Eli Lilly, under the leadership of Steve Paul, but the drug was not advanced due to tolerability issues.
+Xanomeline had generated exciting efficacy data at Eli Lilly, under the leadership of Dr. Steve Paul, but the drug was not being advanced due to GI tolerability issues.